roytang/blog/content/reposts/2014/01/425622677542285314/index.md

   url: https://twitter.com/roytang/statuses/425622677542285314/
 ---

-RT [@nbccommunity](https://twitter.com/nbccommunity/): He's offering me something Ive been searching for my whole life --- millions of dollars.
-And being a man or whatever he s…
+He's offering me something Ive been searching for my whole life --- millions of dollars.
+And being a man or whatever he said. #Community